maltzs/ECE-472-DeepLearning/README.md

 ## Assignments
 1. Sine regression: Linear regression of noisy sinewave on gaussian basis functions
-2. Spiral classificarion: Classification of spirals using multilayered perceptron
+2. Spiral classification: Classification of spirals using multilayered perceptron
+3. MNIST classification: Classification of MNIST dataset using convolutional neural network